elastic/apm-k8s-attacher/README.md

 Note: `artifact` and `JAVA_TOOL_OPTIONS` keys should not be edited.

+To use the custom config when installing the webhook, supply `-f custom.yaml` to the `helm upgrade` above.

 A deployment can indicate which configuration to apply via its annotation, ie.
 `elastic-apm-agent: devJava`.